Bishop Laney Post 16 Provision

 An increasing number of our leavers are now undertaking a gap year before attending university, most of whom spend time working and travelling abroad.

 The starting point for choosing a course at Bishop Laney Sixth Form will be a conversation about your career or higher education ambitions.
-You will then choose from a menu of core and supporting courses.
-The Bishop Laney Sixth Form has its own career and guidance team to help you and can draw on exciting business partnerships in the local community to support you.
+You will then choose from a growing range of academic and technical courses.